Is a Crystal a Rock?

 The three main rock types are sedimentary, igneous, and metamorphic.
 Sedimentary rocks form from sediments and particles, which can be organic or inorganic.

 Igneous rocks form from molten rock that cools and solidifies above or below Earth's surface.
-Molten rock is a mixture of minerals and dissolved gases.
-Because of immense heat and pressure, it remains fluid.
+Magma is a molten mixture of chemical elements that will eventually crystallise into minerals as it cools.
+It remains fluid because of immense heat and pressure.

 Rocks that formed as magma cooled and solidified beneath the Earth's surface are known as intrusive igneous rocks.
-Those formed from lava expelled from the vent of a volcano are extrusive rocks.
+Those formed from lava on Earth's surface are extrusive rocks.

 The size of crystals that form is determined by the length of time that it takes for the magma or lava to cool and solidify.
 Where this happens over thousands to millions of years, crystals have plenty of time to grow, so will be very large.

 This rapid cooling results in a naturally occurring solid that lacks a crystalline structure.
-This material is volcanic glass, which is a mineraloid.
+This material often produces volcanic glass, which is a mineraloid.

-Obsidian is one type of volcanic glass, but there are many others.
-The specific type of glass that forms depends on various factors, including the composition of the lava or magma and the cooling conditions.
+Obsidian is one type of volcanic glass, but there are many.
+The specific type that forms depends on factors including the composition of the lava or magma and the cooling conditions.

 When magma or lava cools and solidifies, the minerals in the molten rock crystallise.
 A mineral only begins to form when atoms organise themselves into a highly ordered, repeating pattern, creating the crystal structure.